This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 • Representation: research and training should include diverse populations and settings

-• Affordability: pathways that do not turn care into boutique medicine only
+• Affordability: pathways that don't turn care into boutique medicine only

 • Community partnership: local organizations involved in design and outreach